petergithub/notes/01Technology/ubuntuNotes.md

 [macos - When pasting in Terminal.app, `00~` is pasted at the start and `01~` at the end - Ask Different](https://apple.stackexchange.com/questions/446859/when-pasting-in-terminal-app-00-is-pasted-at-the-start-and-01-at-the-end)

-Short answer: Run the command printf '\e[?2004l'.
+Short answer: Run the command `printf '\e[?2004l'`.
 This sends an escape sequence to the terminal that tells it to stop sending bracketed paste sequences.

 or `reset`